BuptStEve/markdown-it-vuese/README.md

 It takes [@vuese/markdown-render `Render Class`][8] as a parameter.

-If `useRender` exists, it returns the result directly after running, otherwise try running `useAll'.
+If `useRender` exists, it returns the result directly after running, otherwise try running `useAll`.

 For example, you can call the following methods to generate objects and markdown documents, respectively.